Season 11 To Be The ‘Shameless’ Series Finale? William H. Macy Weighs In

 Based on what William H. Macy said during the panel, Shameless fans can assume there will likely be a Season 8, Season 9, Season 10, and Season 11.
 The question is – will the Showtime series continue beyond Season 11 or could Season 11 be the series finale?

 As a large portion of the Shameless fanbase knows, Shameless is not really an original idea.
 It is technically just an adaption of a series by the same name – Shameless U.K. The only difference (other than the obvious) is the fact that Shameless U.K. is no longer airing or filming new episodes.
-According to Digital Spy, Season 11 was the series finale for Shameless U.K. Given the fact that Shameless U.S. has followed pretty closely to the Shameless U.K. a lot of fans of the series have drawn the conclusion that the Showtime series will also likely come to an end in Season 11.
+According to Digital Spy, Season 11 was the series finale for Shameless U.K. Given the fact that Shameless U.S. has followed pretty closely Shameless U.K., a lot of fans of the series have drawn the conclusion that the Showtime series will also likely come to an end in Season 11.
 Season 11 being the series finale would line up perfectly to what Macy said about the Showtime series having “four or so more years.”

-Can Shameless fans expect the Showtime series to end the same way Shameless U.K. did or could Showtime decide to continue the series beyond the timeline of the series that it was originally adapted after?
+Can Shameless fans expect the Showtime series to end the same way Shameless U.K. did, or could Showtime decide to continue the series beyond the timeline of the show that it was originally adapted after?
 Unfortunately, only time will tell.

 ‘Shameless’ Season 8 Spoilers: Will The Series End With Frank’s Death? https://t.co/MpAU5nhq84 via Jackie Villegas